Money Calculator

 Step-up SIP, crorepati milestone, and return rate guide

-Is SIP better than lumpsum for long-term investing?▼
+Is SIP better than lumpsum for long-term investing in 2026?

 For most salaried investors with regular monthly income, SIP is the better default strategy.
 It eliminates market timing risk, enforces savings discipline, and rupee-cost averaging automatically lowers your average purchase cost over time.
-Over 10+ year periods, SIP has performed comparably to lumpsum investing in India's historically volatile equity markets.
+With Indian equity markets near record highs in 2026, deploying a large lumpsum carries the risk of a near-term correction - SIP spreads this risk across the year.
 That said, lumpsum investing can outperform significantly when the full amount is deployed at a market bottom - the challenge is that identifying market bottoms in real time is extremely difficult even for experienced investors.

 Rupee-cost averaging is the automatic result of investing a fixed amount every month regardless of market conditions.
 When the market falls and NAV drops, your ₹10,000/month buys more mutual fund units.
 When the market rises and NAV is high, it buys fewer units.
 Over time, this results in an average purchase cost lower than the average NAV over the period.
 Example: ₹10,000/month when NAV alternates between ₹80 and ₹120 buys 125 units at ₹80 and 83 units at ₹120 - average of 104 units/month at an average cost of ₹96, lower than the NAV average of ₹100.
 This mechanical advantage is the core reason SIP is recommended for volatile asset classes like equity.